-It is expected that S&P Global Ratings, a business unit of Standard & Poor's Financial Services LLC, ("S&P") will assign its municipal bond rating of "AA" (stable outlook) to this issue of Bonds with the understanding that upon delivery of the Bonds, a municipal bond insurance policy insuring the timely payment of the principal of and interest on the Bonds will be issued by Build America Mutual Assurance Company.
-An explanation of the rating may be obtained from S&P. No application has been made to a municipal rating company for an underlying rating on the Bonds, nor is it expected that the District would have received an investment grade rating if application had been made.
+S&P Global Ratings, a business unit of Standard & Poor's Financial Services LLC, ("S&P") is expected to assign its municipal bond ratings of "AA" (stable outlook) and Moody's Investors Service, Inc. ("Moody's") is expected to assign its municipal bond ratings of "A2" (stable outlook), respectively, to the Bonds with the understanding that, upon delivery of the Bonds, the Bond Insurance Policies insuring the timely payment of the principal of and interest on the Bonds will be issued by Assured Guaranty Municipal Corp.
+Moody's has also assigned an underlying rating of "Baa2" to the Bonds.
+An explanation of the ratings may be obtained from S&P and Moody's.
+See "INVESTMENT CONSIDERATIONS-Risk Factors Related to the Purchase of Municipal Bond Insurance" and "MUNICIPAL BOND INSURANCE."

-There is no assurance that such rating will continue for any given period of time or that it will not be revised or withdrawn entirely by S&P, if in its judgment, circumstances so warrant.
-Any such revisions or withdrawal of the rating may have an adverse effect on the market price of the Bonds.
+There is no assurance that such ratings will continue for any given period of time or that they will not be revised or withdrawn entirely by S&P or Moody's, if in their judgment, circumstances so warrant.
+Any such revisions or withdrawal of the ratings may have an adverse effect on the market price of the Bonds.